About UIS

 UIS’ learning environment includes the community, as the academic programs and public affairs activities are structured to make good use of the resources a capital city has to offer.

-Students in business and technology have access to the entrepreneurial expertise of Innovate Springfield, UIS’ business incubator.
-Students interested in the legal system can work in the Illinois Innocence Project on cases to exonerate people wrongly convicted of crimes.
+Students in business and technology have access to the entrepreneurial expertise of Innovate Springfield, UIS’ hub for innovation and entrepreneurship.
+Students interested in the legal system can work on cases with the Illinois Innocence Project to exonerate individuals who have been wrongly convicted of crimes.
 Aspiring journalists can spend a six-month internship reporting for the major media bureaus of the Capitol Press Corps.
-Students in the sciences have access to state-of-the-art labs and equipment, and two field research stations – on Lake Springfield, and in the heart of The Nature Conservancy’s Emiquon wetlands restoration project along the Illinois River.
+Students in the sciences have access to state-of-the-art labs, equipment and two field research stations – on Lake Springfield and in the heart of The Nature Conservancy’s Emiquon wetlands restoration project along the Illinois River.

 Public Affairs